rtr2421/rtr2421.github.io/index.md

 We are currently in the pre-season and are looking for new people to join.

-* Tuesday, November 17 7:30-9:00 at the build site (Springfield Plaza between the old Giant and Sherwin Williams Paint) for an open house
+* Tuesday, December 1 7:30-9:00 at the build site (Springfield Plaza between the old Giant and Sherwin Williams Paint)

 ## Contact